 - September 6 is National Read a Book Day.
 Find a book you think you can finish in one afternoon and see if you can read it all that day.

 - Celebrate the new school year by reading a book that mostly takes place at school.

 - If you are lucky enough to have a tree near where you live, find a comfortable spot and read a book underneath it.

 - Try reading a book of short stories.
 (You don’t have to finish every story if you don’t want to.
 Pick the ones that you’re most excited about and dive into those first!)

-- Read a nonfiction book by or about a Hispanic person to celebrate Hispanic Heritage Month.
-(Visit Brightly for some great recommendations.)
+- Read a nonfiction book by or about a Latinx person to celebrate Latinx Heritage Month.

 - September 25 is National Comic Book Day.
 Sometime this month, read a comic book or graphic novel.